V4Fire/Client/src/components/friends/storage/README.md

 # components/friends/storage

 This module provides a class for persistent storage of component data.
-The module uses `core/kv-storage` with the default engine.
+The module uses the `core/kv-storage` module with the default engine.
 But you can specify the engine to use manually.

 ```js
 this.storage.set(1, 'foo');